Changissnz/nu_merchant_principal/README.md

 and cross-referenced in real-world practices.
 There is, however, a concise principle on how entities may operate in open versus closed knowledge environments.
-In open knowledge environments, the entities would know what new connections to "alliance" factors occur.
+In open knowledge environments, the entities know what new connections to "alliance" factors occur.
 In closed knowledge environments, each entity would have to deduce if there are new connections to other entities based on its independent observation of the other entities'